How to persuade people to take the COVID-19 vaccine

 By using behavioural science insights each potential barriers can be identified, understood and mitigated with tailored strategies for the different population groups.
 This will give the UK a much better chance of reaching herd immunity and bringing an end to the pandemic.

-Ivo Vlaev is Professor of Behavioural Science and teaches Mobilising Resources and Incentives for Healthcare Innovation on the Executive MBA Healthcare Specialism.
+Ivo Vlaev is Professor of Behavioural Science and part of the UK National Health Service’s (NHS) COVID Behaviour Change Unit.
+He teaches Mobilising Resources and Incentives for Healthcare Innovation on the Executive MBA Healthcare Specialism.
 He also lectures on Judgement and Decision Making on the MSc Finance.